Video Anomaly Detection in 10 Years: A Survey and Outlook: Analyzing Video Anomaly Detection: A Systematic Approach

 Weight decay is a form of regularization commonly used in training neural networks to prevent overfitting.
 The term ``weight decay" specifically refers to a technique that modifies the learning process to shrink the weights of the neural network during training.
 Weight decay works on the principle of adding a penalty to the loss function of a neural network related to the size of the weights \cite{kukavcka2017regularization}.
 The primary objective is to keep the weights small, which helps in reducing the model's complexity and its tendency to overfit the training data.
 By penalizing large weights, weight decay ensures that the model does not rely too heavily on any single feature or combination of features, leading to better generalization.

 \paragraph{\textbf{L1 Regularization}} L1 regularization is a regularization term that adds a penalty to the loss function of the model equivalent to the absolute value of the magnitude of the weights of the model.
-The general equation for a loss function with L1 regularization can be expressed generally as follows: where \( L(\theta) \) is the total loss function after including the L1 regularization term, \( L_0(\theta) \) is the original loss function without regularization, and \( \lambda \) is a regularization parameter that controls the strength of the regularization effect.
+The general equation for a loss function with L1 regularization can be expressed generally as follows:

+where \( L(\theta) \) is the total loss function after including the L1 regularization term, \( L_0(\theta) \) is the original loss function without regularization, and \( \lambda \) is a regularization parameter that controls the strength of the regularization effect.
 Higher values of \( \lambda \) lead to greater regularization, potentially resulting in more features being effectively ignored by reducing their coefficients to zero.
 The key aspect of L1 regularization is its ability to create sparse models.
 Sparsity here refers to the property where some of the coefficients become exactly zero, effectively excluding some features from the model.
 This is particularly useful in feature selection, where the most important features in the model are to be identified. \\

+\paragraph{\textbf{L2 Regularization}} L2 regularization, also known as Ridge regularization, is a technique that modifies the loss function of a model by adding a penalty equivalent to the square of the magnitude of the model's weights.
+The formula for a loss function with L2 regularization is generally expressed as follows: